monarch-initiative/monarch-app/CONTRIBUTING.md

 # Useful Links

-- [Monarch Documentation](https://monarch-initiative.github.io/monarch-documentation/) - In addition to the documentation here, we have a separate documentation site that is automatically generated from the codebase, which encompasses the entire Monarch Initiative ecosystem, as well as the release process and other important information.
+- [Monarch-KG and Tools Documentation](https://monarch-app.monarchinitiative.org/) - The Monarch KG and tools documentation site includes information about the Monarch-KG and it's access tools, as well as the release process and other important information.
-- [Monarch Py Documentation](https://monarch-initiative.github.io/monarch-app/) - The Monarch Py documentation contains information on the Python library for interacting with the Monarch Initiative knowledge graph, as well as the FastAPI module that serves as the website's backend.
+- [Monarch App Website](https://monarchinitiative.org/) - The Monarch-KG website, a Vue web app using `monarch-py`(API) as the backend.
-- [Monarch App Website](https://next.monarchinitiative.org/) - The Monarch Initiative website, a Vue web app using `monarch-py` as the backend.
+- [Monarch Initiative Documentation](https://monarch-initiative.github.io/monarch-documentation/) - This is the Monarch Initiative's Consortium wide documenation.

 # Community Guidelines